hackinter/XSSwatchingPro/README.md

 ## Warning

 - **Security**: Be cautious when testing websites that you do not own or have explicit permission to test.
 Unauthorized testing can be considered illegal and may lead to severe consequences.
-- **Payloads**: The effectiveness of the tool depends on the payloads used.
+- **Payloads**: The tool's effectiveness depends on the payloads used.
 Ensure that you are using relevant and updated payloads to maximize the chances of detecting vulnerabilities.
 - **Network Traffic**: Monitor your network traffic when using this tool, as some websites may flag repeated requests as malicious activity.
 - **Responsibility**: This tool is intended for educational and ethical hacking purposes only.
 Always adhere to ethical guidelines and legal regulations while using this software.
 ```